 Note that a disparity in income doesn’t necessarily equate to a disparity in financial resources.
 For example, the stay-at-home parent could be a beneficiary to a lucrative family trust fund.
 They might also receive an inheritance worth millions of dollars during the marriage and keep these funds tucked away in a bank account.

 How to Find Out if You’re Being Overcharged

 The cheapest and easiest way to resolve a divorce is to settle out of court.
 If your ex is determined to pursue a litigated divorce, you will face much higher legal fees as a result.
 Fortunately, the courts take this into account when determining whether a monied spouse should be forced to pay both parties’ legal fees.
 For example, if you force a trial despite your spouse’s willingness to settle, the court is more likely to order you to pay all legal fees.

 Upon learning that their exes will be “on the hook” for their legal fees, some spouses intentionally inflate their costs in an effort to inflict as much financial damage as possible.
 This behavior is frowned upon by family courts in New York, and spouses who rack up their legal bills may suddenly find themselves paying for their own costs.
-If you think you’re being overcharged, bring this matter to the attention of your divorce lawyer immediately.
+If you think you’re being overcharged, immediately bring this matter to your divorce lawyer’s attention.

 Where Can I Find a Qualified Divorce Lawyer in Syracuse?

 If you’ve been searching for a qualified, experienced divorce lawyer in Syracuse, look no further than Nave Law.
-We know that handing over your hard-earned money in order to pay your spouse’s legal fees isn’t always easy.
-With our help, you can make sure that you’re not being overcharged.
-We can also assist with virtually every other aspect of your divorce as you strive for a positive financial outcome.
+We know that handing over your hard-earned money to pay your spouse’s legal fees isn’t always easy.
+With our help, you can ensure you’re not overcharged.
+We can assist with virtually every other aspect of your divorce as you strive for a positive financial outcome.
 Book your consultation today to get started.